 Clive Smith

 Clive Smith (b.
-1967, St. Albans, England) lives and works in New York, NY.
-Smith is a highly trained British painter interested in how contemporary painting can speak to modern societal issues.
+1967, St. Albans, England, UK) lives and works in New York, NY.
+Smith is a highly trained British painter interested in how contemporary painting can speak to modern social issues.

-For two decades Smith primarily focused on portraits, including self-portraits.
+For two decades, Smith focused primarily on portraiture, including self-portraiture.
 Much like Lucian Freud, these paintings capture the emotional density of the sitter.
-Now in his recent work, Smith focusses on his research into advances within genomic technology, specifically the studies scientists were conducting with endangered species.
-These molecular biologists had set themselves the goal of re-engineering previously extinct species and returning them to life.
-Smith now blends various species with paintings, thus, altering their DNA, to become a new, extraordinary subspecies.
+Now, in his most recent work, Smith focuses on his research into advances in genomic technology, particularly the studies scientists are conducting with endangered species.
+These molecular biologists had set themselves the goal of reengineering previously extinct species and bringing them back to life.
+Smith now combines various species with paintings, altering their DNA to create a new, extraordinary subspecies.

-Smith presents an unapologetic and authentic presence of these objects with exquisite mastery.
-They make us think about how we value the hand made, what is art, what is beautiful, what is enduring and what is transient.
+Smith presents an unapologetic and authentic presence of these themes with exquisite mastery.
+They make us think about how we value the world around us, what is art, what is beautiful, what is enduring, and what is ephemeral.

-In 1999 Smith won First Prize, BP Portrait Award, at London’s National Portrait Gallery.
-He has had numerous museum exhibitions that include the National Portrait Gallery, London, UK.
-His work is in many public collections such as in the Cleveland Museum of Art, US; Kemper Museum of Contemporary Art, KC, US; and the National Portrait Gallery, London, UK.
+In 1999, Smith won first prize in the BP Portrait Award at London's National Portrait Gallery.
+He has had numerous museum exhibitions including the National Portrait Gallery, London, UK.
+His work is in many public collections including the Cleveland Museum of Art, USA; Kemper Museum of Contemporary Art, KC, USA; and the National Portrait Gallery, London, UK.

 -